Our work community

 We regularly conduct work engagement surveys among our staff.
 The purpose is to collect feedback on the work environment, management and well-being at work.

-The most recent survey showed that NIB’s employees value each other’s commitment and team spirit, as well as learning and self-development opportunities.
+The most recent survey showed that NIB’s employees value each other’s commitment and team spirit, as well as supervisory work.
 Our staff also stated that they feel a sense of purpose working for a bank with a sustainability mandate.

 The work engagement survey is also one of the pillars of our materiality process.

-We promote well-being, health and safety in our working environment.
+We promote wellbeing, health and safety in our working environment.
 NIB offers extensive health and medical care for its staff.
+NIB has an Occupational Health Care Action Plan and occupational healthcare service provider.

-Employee wellbeing, mental health and occupational safety are also a core aspect of NIB's response to the COVID-19 pandemic.
-This includes provisions for remote working and ergonomic services at home.
+Employee wellbeing, mental health and occupational safety are also a core aspect of NIB’s response to the COVID-19 pandemic, and the Bank’s handling of health and safety during the pandemic received an excellent scoring in the most recent work engagement survey.
+Our actions include provisions for remote working and ergonomic services at home.
 Our aim is to build a positive and safe working environment under changing conditions.

 We value our employees’ dedication to continuously develop their skills.
 NIB offers various training opportunities to support our people’s professional growth and to enhance their ability to address future work challenges and changes in the way we work.